List all targets

 $ ./compose.mk help

-Because a dockerized glow is involved if no local tool is available, and because the Makefile-metadata parser is also a container, be warned that rendering help can be very slow, especially the first time it runs.
-If this bothers you, you can skip some docker-bootstrap time by actually installing stuff.
+Under the hood, help uses a dockerized version of mk.parse and charmbracelete/glow.
+Because this uses containers, be advised that rendering help can be slow, especially the first time it runs.
 See the implementation details section for more about this, and other hints for granular access to the moving pieces involved here.

 Help For Project Makefiles

-To enable help your project Makefile, there are a few options depending on how tightly you want to integrate, but usually it's enough to just include compose.mk somewhere near the top.
+To enable help your project Makefile, there are a few options depending on how tightly you want to integrate, but usually it's enough to just include compose.mk somewhere near the top of your file.

 Docstring Style

 Note that for help to render properly, your targets need to use the following style for comments, similar to python-style docstrings.
-(There is no support for other kinds of # .. comments .. that are above or inlined inside of target-bodies.)
+(There is no support for other kinds of comments that are above or inside of target-bodies.)

 #!/usr/bin/env -S make -f